aaryan2134/JPMC-Quant-Challenge-2022/README.md

 # Contributing
 If there are any missed questions or any error please do let me know.
 <br> </br>
 Your can contribute by providing explanations, solutions, codes etc for any of the problems.
+Just create a directory for your solution for any question you wish to solve.